The Role of Empathy and Sympathy in Coaching

 - How empathy and sympathy can impact your relationship with a coach;

-- How these traits can help you reach your fitness goals; and
+- How sympathy and empathy can help you reach your fitness goals; and

 - How you can tell if your coach has the experience required to help you succeed.